bachelor-2014/report/v2/human_interaction.md

 accessed over the wireless network, "EvoBot", and be found by pointing a web browser to 192.168.1.2:8000.
 This is intuitive for us, but not necessarily for end users of EvoBot.
-To ease the process we have generated a QR code, which will open the correct URL, and is useful if running the client for instance on a tablet, as can be seen in figure \ref{fig:table_control}.
+To ease the process we have generated a QR code, which will open the correct URL and is useful if running the client for instance on a tablet, as can be seen in figure \ref{fig:table_control}.
 When using a regular PC, instructions for opening a browser and pointing it to the correct URL will still have to be provided.